 - 1 Tbsp oil for spritzing

 General Tso's Sauce

-- Add the vinegar, soy sauce, honey, sugar, hoisin sauce, garlic chili sauce, fish sauce and all but 1 Tbsp of the water into the inner pot.
+- Add the vinegar, soy sauce, honey, sugar, hoisin sauce, garlic chili sauce, fish sauce and all but 1 tablespoon of the water into the inner pot.

 - Turn the sear/saute on high and bring to a boil.
 Stir occasionally until the sauce starts to thicken, which takes about 5 minutes.